 Stonbury operatives will install the telemetry equipment within the kiosk, connect and terminate the radar unit and commission the system.

-Allow for all costs associated with providing site attendance to Stonbury to allow Stonbury to complete their installation and commissioning works.
+Provide site attendance to Stonbury to allow Stonbury to complete their installation and commissioning works.

-Allow for identifying site rules and hazards to Stonbury in advance of their attendance.
+Identify site rules and hazards to Stonbury in advance of their attendance.

 The Client will forward the PCI to Stonbury and obtain Risk Assessments and Method Statements from Stonbury in advance of their attendance on site, the documents will be supplied to the contractor for information and coordination purposes.